jasonpatrickellykrause/istio-training/labs/9-vm-workloads.md

 ## Run services on the virtual machine

 We can also run a workload on the virtual machine.
-Switch to the virtuam machine instance and run a simple Python HTTP server:
+Switch to the virtual machine instance and run a simple Python HTTP server:

 ```bash
 $ sudo python3 -m http.server 80